Dr Rohin Athavale

 Teaching

-I currently work at Bristol as a teaching associate at the medical school.
+I currently work at Bristol as a lecturer at the medical school.
 This involves the delivery of content such as clinical skills sessions for years 1 and 2 and regular student contact in case-based learning and practicals.
 A highlight in this role has been designing and delivering a 6-week student choice module on the use of AI in medicine, where I helped students build their own AI models for a real-world health problem.